JetBrains/teamcity-documentation/topics/service-messages.md

 When specifying a build parameter's name, mind the prefix:
 * `system` for system properties.
 * `env` for environment variables.
-* No prefix for configuration parameter.
+* No prefix for configuration parameters.

 [Read more](configuring-build-parameters.md) about build parameters and their prefixes.

+>Since the `setParameter` mechanism does not publish anything to the server until the build if finished, it is not possible to update parameters during the build via REST API.
+>
+{type="note"}

 ### Reporting Build Statistics